 1,000 signatures reached

-Stop Development Approval for the Aquis Great Barrier Reef Mega-Casino at Yorkeys Knob, Cairns
+Stop Approval for Aquis Great Barrier Reef Mega-Casino at Yorkeys Knob, Cairns

 of 3,000 signatures

-The potential social and environmental impacts of this mega-development raises serious questions.
+The potential social, economic and environmental impacts of this mega-development raises serious questions.
+The project simply does not stack up.

 We appreciate the need to boost the economy of Far North Queensland and to create employment in Cairns during these economically challenging times.
 However, gambling is not a dependable source of state revenue.
 Any income generated is dependent on the success of the economies of the Asian tourists you are trying to attract.
 Building a state dependent on casino revenue is not a sound approach to sustainable economic development.